 HIV is a virus (Human Immunodeficiency Virus) that causes a syndrome called AIDS (Acquired Immunodeficiency Syndrome).
 It is believed to have first infected humans in the early 20th Century and was first recognized in 1981.
-In 2007, there were about 33 million people living with HIV and about 2.5 million new infections.
-Approximately 2.1 million people died from AIDS that year.2Around 66% of people with HIV live in sub-Saharan Africa 3 and HIV/AIDS has rapidly become one of the region's largest concerns.
+It was estimated that by the end of 2012, 33 million people are living with HIV.2Around 66% of people with HIV live in sub-Saharan Africa 3 and HIV/AIDS has rapidly become one of the region's largest concerns.

 The HDI is a measure of quality of life in a country.
 It combines measures for life expectancy, education, literacy rates and average income.

 The Human Development Report is an annual report produced by the UNDP which charts progress in the quality of life in different countries.
 Each year has a different theme, such as water or climate change.